sik247/Equity.ai/README.md

 ## Application's Goal

-ModelPy is designed to democratize access to sophisticated financial analytics, providing retail investors with tools previously available only to professionals.
+Equity.Ai is designed to democratize access to sophisticated financial analytics, providing retail investors with tools previously available only to professionals.
 By integrating cutting-edge AI models, ModelPy levels the playing field, allowing users to make informed investment decisions based on robust data analysis.